raibtoffoletto/chocolat-shop/README.md

 app.Run();
 ```

+However, we need at least one controller for the project to run.
-And let's create the stores controller `Controllers/StoresController.cs`:
+So we can create the stores controller `Controllers/StoresController.cs` with a placeholder method for the moment:

 ```cs
 using Microsoft.AspNetCore.Mvc;